glenningram/glenningram.github.io/index.md

 These maps captured historical natural disasters by exploring the intersection of environmental planning and cartography.
 Maps were completed as part of CAPLA coursework, using an ArcGIS Pro to Adobe Illustrator workflow.

-The first, a Tohoku Earthquake map, looks a the extent of the 2011 earthquake in Japan and cities at risk.
+The first, a Tohoku Earthquake map, looks at the extent of the 2011 earthquake in Japan and cities at risk.

 ![Tohoku](https://glenningram.github.io/assets/img/TohokuEarthquake.jpg)
 #### Tohoku Earthquake, 2021